Telugu Desam Party

-From 1 September 1995, the TDP was led by N. T. Rama Rao's son-in-law, Nara Chandra Babu Naidu as the national president of the party.
-The headquarters of the party is called N. T. R. Bhavan, which is located at Mangalagiri, Andhra Pradesh.
+Since 1 September 1995, the party has been led by N. T. Rama Rao's son-in-law, Nara Chandra Babu Naidu, who serves as the national president of the party.
+Under his leadership, the party became a key architect of National Front and United Front governments at the Center.
+The party's headquarters, known as N. T. R. Bhavan, is located at Mangalagiri, Andhra Pradesh.

+Post May 4, 2026, the TDP has the third largest number of MLAs across the whole country.

 Ideology and symbolism

 The Telugu Desam Party follows a pro-Telugu ideology.
-It was founded as an alternative to the Congress hegemony, by emphasizing Telugu regional pride and serving as the party for farmers, backward castes and middle-class people.
+It was founded as an alternative to the Congress hegemony, by emphasising Telugu regional pride and serving as the party for farmers, backward castes and middle-class people.
 Since the 1990s, it has followed an economically liberal policy that has been seen as pro-business and pro-development.

-The party flag features a yellow background symbolizing prosperity and energy, with a house symbolizing families, a plough for farmers and a wheel representing workers and progress.
+The party flag features a yellow background symbolising prosperity and energy, with a house symbolizing families, a plough for farmers and a wheel representing workers and progress.
 Its official electoral symbol is the bicycle.

+Mahanadu

+The party holds its annual conclave and ideological gathering known as Mahanadu, a tradition initiated by founder N. T. Rama Rao.
+The first Mahanadu was organised in Vijayawada in May 1983, shortly after party's landslide victory in the 1983 Andhra Pradesh Legislative Assembly election.
+It serves as the party's primary platform for strategic decision making, policy formulation, leadership reaffirmation and mass mobilisation.
+The conclave is held for three days, usually around Rao's birth anniversary on 28 May.

 Membership

 The party runs a biennial membership drive, offering enrollment for ₹100.
 Since 2014, every active member enrolled through this drive has been covered under a group personal accident insurance policy, a first-of-its-kind initiative by any political party in the country.
 The policy provided ₹2 lakh in case of accidental death or permanent total disability, such as the loss of both limbs or eyes.
 It also includes educational assistance of ₹5,000 per child (up to two children) and covers hospital treatment expenses up to ₹50,000 resulting from such accidents.
 By 2025, the party had crossed the milestone of one crore active members and the insurance coverage was increased to ₹5 lakh.
 Over 2,500 children of party workers have received financial support for higher education, and ₹103.28 crore has been distributed to the families of 5,164 deceased workers.